Search Our Site

 Summer is here, and some of our patients are discovering little spider veins on their legs that, during the winter season, they didn’t notice.
 Now that your body is being exposed to the warm air and popped into swimwear, you might be stressing about those little tiny veins that suddenly have appeared during the winter!

 The veins in your calf and foot push oxygen-depleted blood back up to the heart and lungs once it’s circulated through the legs.
 One-way valves in the veins actually prevent blood from becoming “stuck” and remaining in the area.
 However, as we grow older, these valves become weaker and the pooled blood enlarges the veins.
-Some of them become varicose veins, but many become broken capillaries.
-Broken capillaries just below your skin’s surface can appear due to aging, lack of exercise, prolonged standing, particularly on concrete flooring, and hormonal changes of aging and/or pregnancy.
+This is a condition called venous insufficiency and it is often accompanied by leg swelling and discomfort.

 Since some spider veins are caused by hormones, you cannot always prevent them.
 However, doing leg strengthening exercises during your gym sessions can help, as can elevating your legs for 20 minutes each evening if you stand a great deal during the work day.
 Enjoy that leg massage when your nail tech offers one during a pedicure.
 Avoid skin-tight clothing that restricts circulation—yes, those tight jeans might look good, but they might be squeezing your gams just a bit too tightly!